-Knob A can be used to adjust the selected parameter or you can enable [swipe method](#) to change it.
+The knob assigned to <DIAL> can be used to adjust the selected parameter or you can enable [swipe method](#) to change it.

 Both ATU buttons require one touch to select the tune function then a second touch (on EXEC) on the left-bottom button to execute it.